ludiosarchive/mute-new-tabs/README.md

 Mute New Tabs
 ===
-Mute New Tabs is a Chrome extension that fixes the peculiar decision to allow websites to make noise without your permission.
-It mutes the audio in all new tabs.
-If necessary, you can un-mute a tab by clicking the mute/un-mute icon on the tab itself.
+Mute New Tabs is a Chrome extension that fixes the peculiar mistake of allowing websites to make noise without your permission.
+It uses Chrome's tab muting API to automatically mute new tabs.
+If needed, you can un-mute a tab by clicking the mute/un-mute icon on the tab itself.

-**You must enable "Tab audio muting UI control" in `chrome://flags` to see the mute/un-mute icon on the tab; see the instructions below.**
+**Note: you must enable "Tab audio muting UI control" in `chrome://flags` to see the mute/un-mute icon on the tab.**

 Mute New Tabs also mutes the tab when you navigate to a different origin.